Seismic Tomography with Random Batch Gradient Reconstruction: Seismic tomography

 The seismic tomography aims to solve an inverse problem which minimizes the misfit functional

-where $[0,\,T]$ is a fixed time window, $\Omega$ is the region of interest, $w(x)$ represents the distribution of receivers (\eg, in a single receiver setup, $w(x)=\delta_d(x-x_r)$), $u_\obs(t,x)$ is the observed signal and $u(t,x)$ is the synthetic signal satisfies the forward propagating wave equation \eqref{eqn:wave3d}.
+where $[0,\,T]$ is a fixed time window, $\Omega$ is the region of interest, $w(x)$ represents the distribution of receivers (\eg, in a finite-receiver setup, $\dpm w(x)=\frac1{N_{\rec}}\sum_{r=1}^{N_{\rec}}\delta_d(x-x_r)$, where $N_{\rec}$ is the number of receivers and $x_r$ is the location of the $r$-th receiver station), $u_\obs(t,x)$ is the observed signal and $u(t,x)$ is the synthetic signal satisfies the forward propagating wave equation \eqref{eqn:wave3d}.
 We use $\mcl{A}$ to denote an observation operator to extract useful information from the signals, {\it e.g.}, in the full-waveform inversion (FWI), $\mcl{A}[u]=u$ means all the information containing in a signal $u$ is used; and in the travel-time inversion, $\mcl{A}[u]$ is the time spent by a signal $u$ generated from a earthquake location $x_s$ propagated to a seismic receiver $x_r$.

-In order to solve the minimization problem, one needs to compute the Fr\'echet derivative of the misfit functional $\dt J/\dt\rho$.
+In order to solve the minimization problem, one needs to compute the Fr\'echet derivative of the misfit functional $\dt \mis/\dt\rho$.
 Without loss of generality, we take FWI as an example and compute ({\it c.f.} \cite{chai2018tomo})

 where the Green's function $G=G(t,x;\tau,y)$ solves

 and $u^\dagger$ solves the adjoint wave equation \eqref{eqn:adjoint}

 with the adjoint source function